-If you are looking to buy an Australian Terrier, you would need to pay anything from £200 to over £400 for a well-bred pedigree puppy.
-The cost of insuring a 3 year old Australian Terrier in northern England would be £17.94 a month for basic cover but for a lifetime policy, this would set you back £40.81 a month (quote as of March 2016).
-When insurance companies calculate pet insurance, they factor in a few things and this includes where you live in the UK and a dog's age their breed and whether they are spayed or neutered amongst other things.
+If you are looking to buy an Australian Terrier you would need to pay anything from £200 to over £400 for a well-bred pedigree puppy.
+The cost of insuring a 3-year old Australian Terrier in northern England would be £19.45 a month for basic cover but for a lifetime policy this would set you back £42.12 a month (quote as of October 2018).
+When insurance companies calculate pet insurance they factor in a few things and this includes where you live in the UK a dog's age their breed and whether they are spayed or neutered amongst other things.

-When it comes to food costs, you need to buy the best quality food whether wet or dry, to feed your dog throughout their lives making sure it suits the different stages of their lives.
+When it comes to food costs you need to buy the best quality food whether wet or dry to feed your dog throughout their lives making sure it suits the different stages of their lives.
 This would set you back between £30 - £40 a month.
-On top of all of this, you would need to factor in veterinary costs if you want to share your home with an Australian Terrier and this includes their initial vaccinations, their boosters, the cost of neutering or spaying your dog when the time is right and then their annual health check visits, all of which could quickly add up to over a £800 a year.
+On top of this you would need to factor in veterinary costs if you want to share your home with an Australian Terrier and this includes their initial vaccinations their boosters the cost of neutering or spaying your dog when the time is right and then their annual health check visits all of which could quickly add up to over a £800 a year.

-As a rough guide, the average cost to keep and care for an Australian Terrier would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy well-bred Kennel Club registered pedigree Australian Terrier puppy.
+As a rough guide the average cost to keep and care for an Australian Terrier would be between £60 to £90 a month depending on the level of insurance cover you opt to buy for your dog but this does not include the initial cost of buying a healthy well-bred Kennel Club registered pedigree Australian Terrier puppy.